Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 Where’s My Candy Fruity Strain Gang At?

-Variety is, without a doubt, the spice (or herb in this case) of life, and I FIRMLY believe it is healthy to try a diverse smattering of different types of weed on a regular basis to develop your help continually refine your weed palate.
+Variety is, without a doubt, the spice (or herb, in this case) of life, and I FIRMLY believe it is healthy to regularly try a diverse smattering of weed types to continually refine your weed palate.

-This means yes, even you old boomers and cannabis veterans with a well-established “top 5” or “top 10” or “top 9” strains list that you’ve been able to rank over decades of experience.
+This means yes, even you, old boomers and cannabis veterans, with a well-established personal “top 5,” “top 10,” or “top 9” strains list that you’ve ranked over decades of experience.

-IMO both heirloom genetics AND new creative “hype” innovations are both equally deserving of our attention.
+IMO, both heirloom genetics AND new creative “hype” innovations are equally deserving of our attention.

 For example, when the mood does strike, I’ll very much enjoy an explosively gassy sativa just as much as I’d enjoy dark, dank, twangy, tree-root-smelling kushy mother fucker (in a good way).

-Smoking some ’79 Skunk last summer was a downright relavatory experience, just as unforgettable as my first puff of Trichome Farms Black Widow strain.
+Smoking some ’79 Skunk last summer was a downright revelatory experience, just as unforgettable as my first puff of Trichome Farms Black Widow strain.

 By all means, go ahead and disagree with that; I can respect the fact that we all like different things.